 |Level of compliance||Main audience||Other|

-Coverage has also been extended to include staff in roles providing Ministry-funded Out of Hours Music and Arts (OOHMA) programmes for years 1-8.
+Coverage has also been extended to include staff in roles providing Ministry-funded out-of-hours music and arts (OOHMA) programmes for Years 1 to 8.
 Staff who are already PPTA members will automatically be placed on the collective agreement.